Julius Babao: Career

 On January 10, 2011, he anchored Aksyon Ngayon with Kaye Dacer and Radyo Patrol Balita: Alas-Dose, both airing every weekdays.

 On January 2, 2017, Babao hosted the new daily radio show, Lingkod Kapamilya, replacing Aksyon Ngayon, with Bernadette Sembrano and continued to anchor the daily newscast Radyo Patrol Balita: Alas-Dose on DZMM before it got merged with Headline Pilipinas in July 2019, where he joined Tony Velasquez as the main anchor.
-He is also the weekend anchor of TeleRadyo's newscast TeleRadyo Balita (formerly Radyo Patrol Balita: Alas-Siyete) alongside Zen Hernandez.
+He is also the weekend anchor of TeleRadyo's newscast TeleRadyo Balita Weekend (formerly Radyo Patrol Balita: Alas-Siyete Weekend) alongside Zen Hernandez.

 He also hosted Mission Possible, an award-winning advocacy show which airs every Monday evenings and Saturday mornings.

 On September 7, 2020, he returned to TV Patrol as an occasional replacement for Ted Failon after the latter's departure and later as a relief anchor for Noli de Castro and Henry Omaga-Diaz on the weekday edition and on the weekend edition for Alvin Elchico.

-Babao left ABS-CBN on December 31, 2021 after 28 years with television giant network, as part of its retrenchment program caused by the ABS-CBN shutdown from the Philippine Congress that junked the new ABS-CBN legislative franchise to operate.
-He made his final appearance on TV Patrol as a relief anchor and two days later on TeleRadyo Balita.
+Babao left ABS-CBN on December 31, 2021, after 28 years with the television giant network, as part of its retrenchment program caused by the ABS-CBN shutdown from the Philippine Congress that junked the new ABS-CBN legislative franchise to operate.
+He made his final appearance on TV Patrol as a relief anchor and two days later on TeleRadyo Balita Weekend.

 In January 2022, Babao joined TV5 to anchor the network's primetime newscast Frontline Pilipinas starting February 7, 2022, replacing then-senatorial candidate Raffy Tulfo.
 On March 21, 2022, Julius & Tintin: Para Sa Pamilyang Pilipino, which he hosts alongside his wife, debuted on Radyo5 92.3 News FM and One PH.
 On September 22, 2024, his program, Julius Babao Unplugged debuted on television via TV5.